-Crooked flat belt splices cause a number of operational problems that probably could be avoided if accurate centerlines or square lines had been established when the splices were made.
+Crooked flat belt splices may cause a number of operational problems that could be avoided if accurate centerlines or square lines are established when the splices are made.
 All flat belt splicing requires careful establishment of reference or cut lines that ensure that the belt alignment will be straight through the splices.
 In vulcanized splices, this applies to a number of lines on both belt ends, all of which are referenced to a centerline or transverse line that is truly accurate.
 In mechanical fastener splices, this applies to the transverse cut line on the two ends to be joined.
 There are some mechanical fastener splices that are made at an angle, and these also require establishment of an accurate transverse line.

 The procedure in splicing conveyor belts will vary slightly among manufacturers, but the steps and tools will remain relatively constant.
-The main difference is between fabric plied belt, versus steel cable belting.
+The main difference is between fabric plied belt versus steel cable belting.

 Belt modulus is a measure of a belt’s resistance to stretching.
 Frequently, the degree to which a belt stretches in a given application is a problem source.
 Understanding the belt modulus values and their use can help us recommend the proper belt.
 This understanding can also help provide a solution in a problem situation.
 It is useful to remember that the higher the belt modulus value, the lower the belt elongation or stretch will be at any given tension.